 To take it even further, having your phone solution integrated into your CRM is also a step towards an omnichannel setup.
 By having all your communication channels, including social media, email, chat, and issue ticketing systems linked to the CRM, you can achieve the seamless flow of information where all communications from the customer can be accessed through one account.
-With all these information, employees not only get to access basic information but all communications history from different channels.
+With all this information, employees not only get to access basic information but all communications history from different channels.
 With the information at hand in an instant, the employee will have an easier time providing a more personalized experience.

 Gives you more data

 Aside from being able to track calls more easily, integrating your phone solution into your CRM also means access to more data.
 Data is invaluable.
-When used properly, it gives insight on different things about your company.
+When used properly, it gives insight into different things about your company.
 Separately, both your phone solution and your CRM are already providing you with useful information.

-From your phone system, you can investigate your call log history, your phone number data including which one is getting the most calls, and who is the person assigned for each phone number or extension.
-Your CRM, on the other hand gives you information on your customers.
+From your phone system, you can investigate your call log history, your virtual phone number data including which one is getting the most calls, and who is the person assigned for each phone number or extension.
+Your CRM, on the other hand, gives you information on your customers.
 You get access to customer basic information, existing accounts, customer leads, and sales opportunities.

 Combine those, and you get more quantifiable data that you can use to improve customer experience.
 This includes talent and skill evaluation data like average sales call duration, upselling activities, and overall conversion rates.

 Improves employees’ performance